Extraltodeus/Skimmed_CFG/README.md

 ### Update

 New node: "Timed flip".
-I can not explain.
-Jump in the latent space!
+Less limiting and more discrete "controlling" effect.
+Enhances the randomness overall without turning everything into chaos.

 # Skimmed_CFG
 A powerful anti-burn allowing much higher CFG scales for latent diffusion models (for ComfyUI)